kimlab-cnu/XL-MS_Analytics/README.md

 # PPIAT : Protein-Protein Interaction Analytics Tool
 ---
 Welcome to PPIAT.
-This is a XL-MS analytics tool will help you to make a method for Mass Spectrometry in XL-MS.
+This is XL-MS analytics tool will help you to make a method for Mass Spectrometry in XL-MS as calculate theoretical mass value about cross-linking between proteins

-## DATABASE
----
-We builded database of PPIAT.
-The database that we have builded, integrated Reviewed Human Protein, Protein-Protein Interaction, Cross-Linker, Enzyme, Modification information. each information which we use are get from UniProt, STRING, public published white paper.